 Share your brand’s story.

 Even if you plaster your store with signage that talks about your brand, you only have so much space.
 Digital signage removes that limitation—you can tell your story how you want.

-Retailers like Toms and Ben & Jerry’s are for their brands than their products.
+Retailers like Toms and Ben & Jerry’s are for their brands rather than their products.
 It’s the story that draws customers in and keeps them coming back.
-Digihownage frees up the square footage to tell that story right in your store, and offers you a high-tech, visual way to relay your brand story to shoppers.
+Digihownage frees up the square footage to tell that story right in your store and offers you a high-tech, visual way to relay your brand story to shoppers.

 Share product information and upsell/cross-sell

-One effective way to use digital signage is to display information your on top-selling products.
+One effective way to use digital signage is to display information on top-selling products.
 Right from product material details to comparisons with other products, these displays can help your customer make an informed buying decision and free up sales associates’ time.

 💡 PRO TIP: Try using apps to upsell and cross-sell more effectively.
-Apps like Marsello and Frequently Bought Together integrate with the sales associates already doe staff based on what they’ve added to a customer’s cart, making it easier to suggest relevant products, increase basket sizes and order value.
+Apps like Marsello and Frequently Bought Together integrate with the sales associates already doe staff based on what they’ve added to a customer’s cart, making it easier to suggest relevant products and increase basket sizes and order value.

 Bring your online efforts in-store

 Are you actively marketing your brand online?
 How about sharing some of those efforts in-store?
-For instance, if you’re cand collecting customer te, testimonials from online buyers, consider sharing them through a digital display.
-Customers love social proof, and it can help them in their buying decision.
+For instance, if you’re collecting customer testimonials from online buyers, consider sharing them through a digital display.
+Customers love social proof, which can help them make buying decisions.

 Did you recently write a blog post about the top benefits of your product?
-Consider creating an infographic and sharing it through a, which can help them make buying decisions lay can help customers instantly understand the advantages of purchasing the product; because they have to explain less, it also makes the sales associates’ job easier.
+Consider creating an infographic and sharing it through a, which can help them make buying decisions and can help customers instantly understand the advantages of purchasing the product; because they have to explain less, it also makes the sales associates’ job easier.

 💡 PRO TIP: Offering in-store pickup as a delivery method at checkout is a great way to get more online shoppers to visit your store.
 To get started, enable local pickup availability in Shopify admin to show online shoppers whether a product is available for pickup at one of your stores.